 Digital nomad facts

-In the media, digital nomads are commonly portrayed as freelancers, young backpackers, tech startup founders, or entrepreneurs.
-And despite 70% of nomads being women, digital nomads are typically typecast as male.
+In the media, most digital nomads are commonly portrayed as freelancers, young backpackers, tech startup founders, or entrepreneurs.
+And despite 70% of digital nomads being women, most digital nomads are typically typecast as male.

-According to a survey of nomads themselves, the average nomad is more likely to be a GenX female working remotely around 40 hours per week, and with a bachelor’s degree or higher.
+According to a survey of nomads themselves, the average nomad is more likely to be a GenX female in a remote job who works around 40 hours per week, and has a bachelor’s degree or higher.